 Sprinkle the potatoes with the cheese and then with the breadcrumbs.
 Place the gratin dish on a baking sheet and bake for 35 to 40 minutes or until the potatoes are soft and the top is well browned.

-If on a special occasion you want to go the whole hog, or get some extra calories, substitute the whole milk for whipping cream.
+If it’s a special occasion or you’d like get some extra calories, substitute the whole milk for whipping cream.